openapi-contrib/openapi-schema-to-json-schema/README.md

 Provide a function to handle pattern properties and set `supportPatternProperties` to take effect.
 The function takes the schema where `x-patternProperties` is defined on the root level.
 At this point `x-patternProperties` is changed to `patternProperties`.
 It must return the modified schema.

 If the handler is not provided, the default handler is used.
-If `additionalProperties` is set and is an object, the default handler sets it to false if the root level `type` is the same as one of the types in `patternProperties` unless `type` is `object` or `array`.
+If `additionalProperties` is set and is an object, the default handler sets it to false if the `additionaProperties` object has deep equality with a pattern object inside `patternProperties`.
 This is because we might want to define `additionalProperties` in OpenAPI spec file, but want to validate against a pattern.
-The pattern would turn out to be useless if `additionalProperties` of the same type were allowed.
+The pattern would turn out to be useless if `additionalProperties` of the same structure were allowed.
+Create you own handler to override this functionality.

 See `test/pattern_properties.js` for examples how this works.